Bigfoot, or Sasquatch, is a giant ape-like creature believed to roam North America, but is he real?

 The origin of the term is attributed to a series of documented events in the 1950s and 1960s, primarily in the Pacific Northwest region of the United States.

-One of the earliest documented instances of the term “Bigfoot” gaining public attention occurred in 1958 when a construction worker named Jerry Crew discovered large, mysterious footprints at a construction site in Bluff Creek, California.
+One of the earliest documented instances of the term “Bigfoot” gaining public attention occurred in 1958 when a construction worker named Jerry Crew discovered large, mysterious footprints at a Bluff Creek, California construction site.

 Crew, along with his coworkers, dubbed the creature responsible for the footprints “Bigfoot,” a name that quickly caught on in local media coverage.